-We have agreed with our lenders to amend our senior bank facilities, effective upon the satisfaction of the conditions specified below.
-The amendment will, among other things:
+We have agreed with our lenders to amend and restate the credit agreement relating to our senior bank facilities, effective upon the satisfaction of the conditions specified below.
+The amendment and restatement will, among other things:

-- permit us to obtain an additional term loan under our senior bank facilities in an amount up to \$50 million, the entire amount of which we intend to borrow simultaneously with the completion of this offering and which is expected to have terms similar to those of our existing tranche D term loan facility, - · permit us to apply the net proceeds from equity offerings by us or any of our subsidiaries (including this offering) and borrowings under the additional term loan facility to prepay scheduled principal installments of all term loan borrowings outstanding under our senior bank facilities in chronological order,
+- · provide us with an additional term loan under our senior bank facilities in an amount up to \$100 million, the entire amount of which we intend to borrow simultaneously with the completion of this offering and which will have terms similar to those of our existing tranche D term loan facility, - · permit us to apply the net proceeds from equity offerings by us or any of our subsidiaries (including this offering) and borrowings under the additional term loan to prepay scheduled principal installments of all term loan borrowings outstanding under our senior bank facilities in chronological order,

-- · reduce from 75% to 50% the percentage of net proceeds from future equity offerings by us or any of our subsidiaries that is required to be applied to prepay term loan borrowings outstanding under our senior bank facilities and - permit us to obtain a new \$25 million revolving facility that would mature on August 4, 2006, provide for the issuance of letters of credit in currencies other than U.S. dollars that are to be specified and, in all other respects, have terms substantially similar to those of our existing revolving facility.
+- · reduce from 75% to 50% the percentage of net proceeds from future equity offerings by us or any of our subsidiaries that is required to be applied to prepay term loan borrowings outstanding under our senior bank facilities and - provide us with a new \$25 million revolving facility that will mature on August 4, 2006, provide for the issuance of letters of credit in currencies other than U.S. dollars that are to be specified and, in all other respects, have terms substantially similar to those of our existing revolving facility.

-The effectiveness of the amendment is subject to, among other things, satisfaction before December 7, 2003 of the following conditions:
+The effectiveness of the amendment and restatement is subject to, among other things, satisfaction before October 3, 2003 of the following conditions:

-- · our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above, - our having applied 100% of the net proceeds from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments of all remaining term loan facilities outstanding under our senior bank facilities in chronological order and - our having established the new \$25 million revolving facility described above.
+- our having obtained gross cash proceeds of not less than \$150 million from a combination of (1) a public offering of our common stock (including this offering) and (2) borrowings under the additional term loan described above, - our having applied 100% of the net proceeds from such offering of common stock and the proceeds from such borrowings (1) to repay all outstanding loans (and terminate the commitments) under our existing \$62.5 million revolving facility, (2) to prepay in full our tranche A and tranche R term loan facilities and (3) to the extent of any excess net proceeds, to prepay scheduled principal installments of all remaining term loan facilities outstanding under our senior bank facilities in chronological order and - · our having established the new \$25 million revolving facility described above.

-We have obtained a commitment from JPMorgan Chase Bank, the administrative agent for our senior bank facilities, to provide an additional term loan of up to \$50 million.
-We have also obtained commitments from JPMorgan Chase Bank and Morgan Stanley Senior Funding, Inc. to provide a new \$25 million revolving facility.
-Simultaneously with the effectiveness of the amendment and termination of the commitments under our existing revolving facility, we intend to roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.
+Simultaneously with the effectiveness of the amendment and restatement and the termination of the commitments under our existing revolving facility, we will roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.